 - loss of appetite.

-According to Mind, no one knows exactly what causes anxiety problems.
-Anxiety conditions are not developed or caused by a single factor, there are normally a number of factors that play a role, including personality, difficult life experiences and physical health.
+There is often not just one reason for anxiety, but there can be multiple factors involved.
+Some of these can include: personality, difficult life experiences, and physical health.
 Anxiety conditions may develop when one or more stressful events occur in a person’s life.
 Common triggers include:-

 - workplace stress